Skip to main content

 Required fields

-• timestamp date at which the event occurred.
-It follows the ISO 8601 format.
+• timestamp — When the event occurred, in ISO 8601 format.

-• event_type name of the event.
-It can be anything and will be used when configuring your products
+• event_type — The name of the event.
+This value is flexible and later used when configuring your products.

 • customer_id